kidanger/Drystal/doc/api.rst

    Called when a button (or mouse wheel) is pressed.

-   :param: button can be: 1 for left click, 2 for middle click, 3 for left click, 4 and 5 for mouse wheel.
+   :param: button can be: 1 for left click, 2 for middle click, 3 for right click, 4 and 5 for mouse wheel.

 .. lua:function:: mouse_release(x, y, button)